-The Division reviewed 294 new homeowners filings filed with the MIA during the fiscal year.
-These filings included rate increases and decreases, new rating rules, rule changes, new policy forms, and revisions to policy forms.
-The Division selects for further review filings in which the insurers are requesting increases or decreases of over ten (10) percent on all or some policyholders, or when significant increases or decreases have been requested in successive years.
+The Division reviewed 302 new homeowners filings filed with the MIA during the fiscal year.
+These filings included rate increases and decreases, new rating rules, rule changes, new policy forms, revisions to policy forms, and revisions to underwriting guidelines.
+The Division selects for further review filings in which the insurers are requesting increases or decreases of ten (10) percent or more on all or some policyholders, or when significant increases or decreases have been requested in successive years.
 Typically, the effect of a rate, rule or form change on consumers is not easily ascertained without in-depth analysis of the filing.
 The three actuarial consulting firms previously mentioned, each under contract with the Division, are referred significant filings that require actuarial review.